FallibleInc/blog/_posts/2015-09-25-Why-fallible.md

 Startups are facing a new problem of data leak and loss of money & business.
 To be fair, the workload at startups is quite high.
 But at the same time, we cannot expect them to compromise with privacy of their customers.
-There are startups that deal with stuff that would be embarassing for customers if their order history are made public.
+There are startups that deal with stuff that would be embarassing for customers if their order history is made public.
 Also, these leaks increase spam emails and SMSes.

 ### Our hypotheses -